xmos/sw_usb_audio/app_usb_aud_l1_ios/doc/sw_guide/l1_ios_audio.rst

 Port 32A on the XS1-L1 is a 32-bit wide port.
 4 pins of this are used to control a pair of shift registers for IO expansion.

-Please see `Shift Register Expansion of XS1 Devices <http://www.xmos.com/published/shift-register-expansion-xs1-devices>`_ for an explanation of the hardware.
+Please see seperate document `Shift Register Expansion of XS1 Devices <http://www.xmos.com/published/shift-register-expansion-xs1-devices>`_ for an explanation of the hardware.

 The XUAI development kit provides higher level access to port32A via ``port32A_set``, ``port32A_unset`` and ``port32A_mask_and_set`` functions.
 These may be accessed safely by multiple threads as a lock is used to protect access.
 If all access to these signals is via these then it will remain possible to select between using the shift register and port32A directly using the IO_EXPANSION macro.